johnfitzpatrick/aws-modernization-workshop-with-Sysdig/content/50_module_3/52_detecting_runtime_cloud_security_threats.md

   source: k8s_audit
 ```

-This particular rule is already included out-of-the-box in Sysdig Cloud Connector.
+Some points to note about this rules

-The *jevt.value* contains the JSON content of the event, and we are using it in the *condition*.
+ - The **jevt.value** contains the JSON content of the event, and we are using it in the **condition**.
 Using the [jsonpath](https://jsonpath.com/) format, we can indicate what parts of the event we want to evaluate.

-The *output* will provide context information including the requester *username* and *IP address* - this is what will be sent through all of the enabled notification channels.
+ - The **output** will provide context information including the requester **username** and **IP address** - this is what will be sent through all of the enabled notification channels.

 As you can see, this is a regular Falco rule.
+In fact, this particular rule is already included out-of-the-box in Sysdig Cloud Connector.
 CloudTrail compatibility is achieved by handling its events as JSON objects, and referring to the event information using JSONPath.